erasmusa/c8e_proficiency_test/docs/TEST2.md

+# Test 2

-# This task is to test your skills in manipulating arrays and file handling.
+## This task is to test your skills in manipulating arrays and file handling.

 This task is to test your skills in manipulating arrays and file handling.
 In this test, you will create a CSV file of variable length.
 A form will ask for the amount of data to generate.
 Check the requirements for generating the file.